-Your medication
+Your medication after the procedure

-We will talk to you about your medication before you go home.
+We will talk to you before you go home about your medication.
 It may change, or stay the same, but we will discuss it with you after the procedure.

-How you may feel after your colonoscopy
+How you may feel after your flexible sigmoidoscopy

 You may feel bloated if some air remains in your bowel.
 This should pass naturally.
-In order to relieve this feeling of discomfort, it helps to walk around.
-Warm drinks and peppermints may also help you to pass wind.
+To help relieve this, walk around.
+Warm drinks and peppermint water may also help you to pass wind.
 If you are feeling pain, you may find it helpful to take a painkiller, such as paracetamol.